mevdschee/php-crud-api/README.md

 1
 ```

-Note that the fields that are not specified get the default value as specified in the database.
+Note that the fields that are not specified in the request get the default value as specified in the database.

 ### Create (with JSON)